-- NEAFC's Management and Science Committee (PECMAS) would consider the outcomes of the UNGA 2020 review of implementation of Resolution 61/105 and subsequent resolutions (bottom fisheries/VME protection).
+- NEAFC's Management and Science Committee (PECMAS) would consider the outcomes of the UNGA 2020 review (now delayed) of implementation of Resolution 61/105 and subsequent resolutions (bottom fisheries/VME protection).
 It would furthermore, consider UNGA resolution 71/123 on further actions on management of bottom fisheries impacts on VMEs.
-In addition PECMAS would revisit the earlier ICES advice on closures which had not been acted on by NEAFC.
-PECMAS would report back on the progress to the 2020 NEAFC Annual Meeting. - NEAFC's Monitoring and Compliance Committee (PECMAC) would consider further options for Contracting Parties to improve transparency of investigations into the (mostly false positive) alerts on bottom fishing outside existing bottom fishing areas and also to address more effective gear identification.
+This action is now delayed until after the planned meeting of the UNGA review in 2022.
+In addition, PECMAS was requested to revisit the earlier ICES advice on closures which had not been acted on by NEAFC.
+This was done in 2021, PECMAS reporting back to the NEAFC Annual Meeting that no new closures had been advised by ICES. - - NEAFC's Monitoring and Compliance Committee (PECMAC) considered further options for Contracting Parties to improve transparency of investigations into the (mostly false positive) alerts on bottom fishing outside existing bottom fishing areas and also to address more effective gear identification.
 In addition, it would assess if reporting on encounters with VMEs is functioning effectively.
-PECMAC would report back on the progress to the 2020 NEAFC Annual Meeting.
-Following the implementation in due course of the new NEAFC Electronic Reporting Systems across all of the Contracting Parties, PECMAC would investigate all opportunities to enhance monitoring of compliance with Recommendation 19:2014. - The NEAFC Secretariat is continuing to work on reducing the number of false positives alerts.
-It is also continuing to monitor and analyse bottom fishing activity in the
+PECMAC reported back on the progress to the 2020 NEAFC Annual Meeting.
+Following the implementation in due course of the new NEAFC Electronic Reporting Systems across all of the Contracting Parties, PECMAC would investigate all opportunities to enhance monitoring of compliance with RECOMMENDATION 19:2014.

-Regulatory Area to support Contracting Parties as requested following NEAFC's performance review in 2014.
-The Secretariat is also working with the ICES Secretariat to address data issues to ensure common understanding of bottom fishing activity.

-In terms of scientific advice, ICES will be informing NEAFC on progress on improving the use of VME indicators to develop management advice.
-ICES is also being invited to consider completeness of VME habitats and indicators in the ICES database.
-NEAFC had already in 2018 noted that, while the effect of the Rockall haddock box closure had been useful in protecting VMEs in the area, it was in fact created for protection of juvenile haddock.
-Thus the risk existed that if ICES were to change its advice on the haddock, future decisions only based on this would affect the VMEs.
-Thus VME advice on the Rockall haddock box area was requested, including on likely impact of different gears (such as long lines) on sensitive habitats.
+- The NEAFC Secretariat to work on reducing the number of false positives alerts.
+The Secretariat has now completed this, with a new process leading to a small number of targeted alerts going to Contracting Parties when the Monitoring, Control and Surveillance officer is unable to identify evidence to show bottom fisheries were not in fact taking place.
+The Secretariat is also continuing to monitor and analyse bottom fishing activity in the Regulatory Area to support Contracting Parties as requested following NEAFC's performance review in 2014.
+The Secretariat is also working with the ICES Secretariat to address data issues to ensure common understanding of bottom fishing activity. - In terms of scientific advice, ICES will be informing NEAFC on progress on improving the use of VME indicators to develop management advice.
+ICES was also invited to consider completeness of VME habitats and indicators in the ICES database.
+NEAFC had already in 2018 noted that, while the effect of the Rockall haddock box closure could be useful in protecting VMEs in the area, it was in fact created for protection of juvenile haddock.
+Thus, the risk existed that if ICES were to change its advice on the haddock, future decisions only based on this would affect the VMEs.
+ICES subsequently produced advice that indicated that there was not relevant evidence to justify closure of the Rockall haddock box for VME protection alone.
+It is currently also reviewing the effectiveness of the measure to protect juvenile haddock.